 Now even though the Miwok is not a small hiking daypack but falls more into a mid-sized variant, its frameless structure does not render it weak for technical hikes.
 The hiking comfort delivered by this backpack makes it one of the best day hiking backpacks in the mid-sized category.

 The Biosync technology compensates for the lack of frame by beautifully adapting to active motion.
 The hip-belt further ensures an ideal weight distribution.

 I am also a fan of its internal security pocket, a rare find in daypacks.
 The stretchy front and side pockets are also convenient to access.
 The side pockets are roomy and comfortably hold wide bottles.

-In addition to this, just like the Osprey daypacks, the Miwok is equipped with a stowable pole attachment.
+In addition to this, just like the Osprey daypacks, the Gregory Miwok 24 is equipped with a stowable pole attachment.
 However, I did wish it had a helmet hook too.

 - Affordable and provides excellent value for money

 - Biosync technology adapts well to active motion